From antibody discovery to vaccine trials, your support is driving progress.

 Your belief in science — and your support of our work — makes all this possible.
 We are grateful, and we're proud to share how your generosity is helping to stop the pandemic.

 Your gift makes it possible to test outside-the-box ideas that are not yet ready for foundation or government funding.
 Donor-funded pilot awards allow scientists to generate the proof of concept they need to attract larger grants — and they are critical to jump-starting the most innovative projects.
-Thanks to you, the six investigators listed below have received donor-funded COVID-19 pilot awards.
-We hope to make five additional awards this summer.
+Thanks to you, the investigators listed below have received donor-funded COVID-19 pilot awards.

 Assistant Professor, Clinical Research Division